 If the hydrothermal flux was of the appropriate size, would it be the appropriate isotopic composition to balance the equation?
 Most of what is known about the isotopic composition of hydrothermal fluids is indirect, but almost all data point to hydrothermal fluids being isotopically light relative to seawater.
-The first estimates of hydrothermal fluid δ60Ni was also the only one to suggest that they were isotopically similar to seawater (~1.5‰), based on analyses of Fe-Mn crusts near the mid-ocean ridge (Gall et al., 2013).
+The first estimate of hydrothermal fluid δ60Ni was also the only one to suggest that they were isotopically similar to seawater (~1.5‰), based on analyses of Fe-Mn crusts near the mid-ocean ridge (Gall et al., 2013).
 However, there was no correlation with δ60Ni and distance from a mid-ocean ridge.
 Other estimates focused on the narrow range of δ60Ni for ultramafic and mafic rock (~0.1‰, Cameron et al., 2009; Elliott and Steele, 2017; Gall et al., 2013; Gueguen et al., 2013; Wu et al., 2019), from which hydrothermal fluids derive their composition, and assumed a similar δ60Ni for the hydrothermal fluid (Ciscato et al., 2018; Gueguen and Rouxel, 2021).
 One study documented a form of hydrothermal interaction by measuring the change in isotopic composition as seawater interacted with lava from the 2018 eruption of Kīlauea and found for the δ60Ni data followed mixing between two end-members isotopically similar to seawater and basalt (0.1 to 0.3‰) (Hawco et al., 2020).
 Pašava et al., (2019) measured a δ60Ni value of -0.24‰ from a pyrite-marcasite crust within the Logatchev hydrothermal field, Mid-Atlantic Ridge.
 Besides the estimate of Gall et al. (2013), all available data indicate hydrothermal fluids are isotopically light relative to seawater and would exacerbate the isotope mass imbalance.

 Riverine Suspended Particulate Load

-The suspended particulate load (SPL) of rivers has been suggested as potential resolution to the mass and isotope imbalance, but, again, there are two problems: the debated size of this flux and the generally isotopically light composition of the known components relative to seawater and their source fluid.
-The SPL consists of a variety of particles (e.g., clays, carbonates, Fe and Mn oxyhydroxides, organic complexes) which can contain a significant fraction of the total riverine load for a given metal (Gaillardet et al., 2003; Gibbs, 1973).
-A handful of studies have calculated the SPL Ni/dissolved Ni in a variety of rivers and determined a wide range of values (0.4 to 40), with a large portion hosted by Fe and Mn oxyhydroxide phases (Gibbs, 1977, 1973; Revels et al., 2021; Seyler and Boaventura, 2003; Viers et al., 2009).
-Depending on the study, either a very small portion or the entirety (including the silicate fraction) of the Ni in the SPL would have to be mobilized to resolve the mass imbalance.
-The sparse data documenting estuarine processes, where labile Ni associated with the riverine SPL would likely desorb and enter the dissolved pool, suggest conservative behavior in estuaries (Boyle et al., 1982; Edmond et al., 1985).